3 Common Beagle Behaviour Problems (And How To Fix Them)

 Why Do Beagles Have These Behaviour Problems?

-Your Beagle isn't being difficult.
-Now they're primarily companion dogs, though some are still used for rabbit hunting in packs.
-Their scenting genetics remain incredibly strong - they live in a world dominated by smell that humans cannot comprehend.
+Today, Beagles are primarily companion dogs.
+Some are still used for rabbit hunting in packs.
+Their scenting genetics remain incredibly strong.
+They live in a world dominated by smell that humans cannot comprehend.

-Beagles are used extensively in detection work (airports, agriculture) due to exceptional noses, but pet Beagles retain full hunting drive with no appropriate outlets.
+Beagles are used extensively in detection work at airports and in agriculture due to their exceptional noses.
+But pet Beagles retain their full hunting drive with no appropriate outlets.
+Their nose-brain literally overrides everything else when they catch an interesting scent.

-What's happening: Your Beagle follows their nose and runs off, ignores your recall commands when they're sniffing, or seems completely deaf when on a scent trail.
+What's happening: Your Beagle follows their nose and completely ignores your recall when they catch a scent.

 Why it happens: Beagles were bred with a nose-brain that literally overrides all other inputs when on a scent trail.
 Their entire purpose was following scent trails for miles regardless of their handler's location.
 Once locked onto a scent, their brain shuts down to everything else.
 They were bred to work independently once tracking, not to stay near their person or respond to recalls.